delabassee/java-lab/lab6-textblock.md

 3. Test the application

-Compile and access the application from a browser, `http://{public-ip-address}:8080/`
+Compile, and access the application from a browser, `http://{public-ip-address}:8080/`

 ![](./images/lab5-3.png " ")

-You can notice that the HTML formatting has been preserved which is good but that is not really what we expected as the HTML is not rendered.
-To understand the issue, use `curl -v` to get more details on the HTTP request/response.
+You can notice that the HTML formatting has been preserved which is good but that is not really what we expected as the HTML is not rendered!
+To understand the issue, use `curl` to get more details on the HTTP request/response.

 ```